reactjs/zh-hant.react.dev/content/docs/addons-test-utils.md

 });

 it('can render and update a counter', () => {
-  // 測試第一個 render 和 componentDidMount act(() => {
+  // Test first render and componentDidMount act(() => {
     ReactDOM.render(<Counter />, container);
   });